Best Stylish Boots for Women with Plantar Fasciitis

 - Available in brown or black suede.

-Winner: Kelly Mid-Heel Boots
+Winner: Joanna Leather Boots

 Pros: